LukeGrahamLandry/franca/README.md

 I strongly believe in conservation of misery so if there's a bunch of stuff I like about this language there must be propoertional terrible things or I'm probably just lying.

+## Progress

+- `src` contains the frontend and the interpreter used for comptime execution.
+- The programs in `tests` and `lib` actually work on the existing interpreter.
+- The programs in `plan` are just trying out how potential language features feel.